 - Combination of Assigned Territories, Service Organization, or Employee

-7. Migration of Registered Products, Installation Points, and Install Bases in Cloud for Service
+7. Migration of Registered Products, Installation Points, and Install Bases in Service Cloud

-SAP Hybris Cloud for Service has out-of-the-box data migration templates for registered products, installation points, and install base.
+SAP Service Cloud has out-of-the-box data migration templates for registered products, installation points, and install base.

-Takeaway: I expect a number of big brands to move to SAP Hybris Cloud for Service in 2017.
+Takeaway: I expect a number of big brands to move to SAP Service Cloud in 2020.
 The pain points presented by SAP CRM will be alleviated for most firms and the customer experience will be enhanced like never before as they take this step.

 Stay on top of the trends and your customer engagement and commerce program too!
 Subscribe to our blog posts.